Alcohol and Its Effect on Families: A Comprehensive Guide

 Redefining Family Dynamics

 Alcohol abuse and the abuse of other substances often arise from unhealthy behaviors or ongoing unhealthy patterns.
-It is important for family members to redefine their dynamics so they can break those unhealthy behaviors and patterns to achieve a healthy outcome.
+Family members need to redefine their dynamics so they can break those unhealthy behaviors and patterns to achieve a healthy outcome.

 Restoration of Trust